skupperproject/refdog/terminology.md

 set of responsibilities) in achieving the goals of the application.

 Components typically have network interfaces so other components can communicate with them.
+That's why components are often referred to as "services".

 Components are implemented by one or more processes.
 Components, as logical elements of the application, are not confined to one site.
 A component can have implementing processes at multiple sites.

 ### Process